JavlonAbdumannopovv/react-interview-questions/README.md

 87. ### Why should component names start with capital letter?

-    If you are rendering your component using JSX, the name of that component has to begin with a capital letter otherwise React will throw an error as an unrecognized tag.
+    If you are rendering your component using JSX, the name of that component has to begin with a capital letter otherwise React will throw an error as unrecognized tag.
 This convention is because only HTML elements and SVG tags can begin with a lowercase letter.
     ```jsx harmony
     class SomeComponent extends Component {
      // Code goes here